-Loop blocks are container nodes that can hold other blocks inside them.
-The blocks inside a loop will execute multiple times based on your configuration.
+Loop blocks are container nodes that hold other blocks inside them.
+The contained blocks execute multiple times based on your configuration.

 Configuration Options